-Please refer to local regulations for the allowed maximum transmission power.

-For additional details, please refer to Appendix F.
+Please refer to local regulations for the allowed maximum transmit power.
+For additional details, please refer to Appendix F iSeries Version: The firmware version of the Meter.
+The firmware version is also shown on a label attached to the Meter (see Figure 3.1)